trimstray/sandmap/README.md

 ## Description

-**Sandmap** is a tool supporting network and system reconnaissance using the massive **Nmap engine**.
+**<u>Sandmap</u>** is a tool supporting network and system reconnaissance using the massive **Nmap engine**.
 It provides a user-friendly interface, automates and speeds up scanning and allows you to easily use many advanced scanning techniques.

 ### Key Features

 - simple **CLI** with the ability to run pure **Nmap engine**
 - predefined scans included in the **modules**
 - support **Nmap Scripting Engine** (NSE)
+- support NSE **scripts arguments**
 - **TOR** support (with proxychains)
 - multiple scans at one time
 - at this point: **31** modules with **459** scan profiles